 It’s polite to your bank account.
 In case your company is extra budget-conscious, then I’m sure you’re gonna be a huge fan of their pricing because it’s one of the cheaper alternatives for really small businesses.

 Cons of choosing Mailchimp

 The biggest problem is that you can say goodbye to Shopify.
 Shopify is one of the most popular e-commerce platforms today and if you’re using it, and you want to connect the two accounts, then you’ll need to go through a third-party app, which means your possibilities might be hindered and costs will be higher.

 Automation options are limited.
 If you’re looking for a muscular automation platform, then Mailchimp is definitely not going to be your go-to.
-Although there are some basic automation tools like product retargeting, and abandoned cart, if you’re on the prowl for a greater variety of automation like rules and workflows, combined with a wide variety of actions and triggers, then Mailchimp isn’t your prey.
+There are some basic automation tools like product retargeting, and abandoned cart, but if you’re on the prowl for a greater variety of automation like rules and workflows, combined with a wide variety of actions and triggers, then Mailchimp isn’t your prey.

 If you decide to go for the Pro plan then scaling becomes a bit pricier.
 I would like to mention that the tiers are still around five dollars but they vary wildly:

 - 2601 and 2700 subscribers: $40 + $199 Pro Plan subscription per month